LUNchme—A networking app

 Final Delivery

-After introducing Pause Account feature, we observed that the retention curve shifted from a steep drop-off and began to flatten and slightly recover.
+After launching Pause Account as MVP in November, the retention curve began to flatten and gradually recover.

 Retention Impact